apanay20/Community-Detection-Algorithms-Project/README.md

   ```
 ## Output Samples

-In this section you cna see the output of each algorithm on Zachary's karate club Network.
+In this section you can see the output of each algorithm on Zachary's karate club Network.

 <h4>Louvain Algorithm</h4>
   <img src="ResultsImages/louvainGraphKarate.PNG">